Hawthorn Walk-in Center

 - If you have a provider, please contact them first for support.
 While some offices may be closed, most providers are still offering telephone support to their enrolled clients.

-- For support related to general anxiety and stress about COVID, please use resources on the web such as the CDC and NAMI.
+- For support related to general anxiety and stress about COVID-19, the new COVID-19 Community Counseling Program is available free to anyone in Washington County.
+Additional resources are available through the CDC and NAMI.

 The Hawthorn Walk-in Center provides urgent care services for mental health and addiction concerns.
 If you or someone you care about is experiencing any of the following, we can help: